Successfully Balancing Working & Parenting at Homeby

 - * Promote your favorite accounting products and applications via partner/affiliate programs.

-Tip: Keep your eyes on other accounting professionals on social media and you’ll start to get ideas.
+Remember to follow other accounting professionals on social media to get more ideas.

 Kate owns Heritage Business Services, LLC, a virtual bookkeeping firm serving small business clients all over the United States.
 She can also be found helping other accounting professionals build a virtual accounting career they love inside her Bookkeeping Side...